 In order to be listed on the Sonos Audio Platform, your music service must:

 - Implement HTTPS to protect the SecureURI endpoint in the SMAPI Service Configuration (see Test your service for an example).
-Use of HTTPS for serving content is supported, but optional.
+Use of HTTPS for serving content is recommended.

 Note that your content could be compromised and stolen if you choose to allow HTTP access to your SMAPI SOAP service.
 To secure your content, be sure to test that calls such as